Prof. Greg Parker

 2) Silicon-based optoelectronics

-Greg designed, built & developed 4 LPCVD systems for the Microelectronics Group at the University, the last system being a large 6-chamber UHV cluster-tool for sequential processing with cassette load/unload stations.
+Greg designed, built & developed 4 Low-Pressure Chemical Vapour Deposition (LPCVD) systems for the Microelectronics Group at the University, the last system being a large 6-chamber UHV cluster-tool for sequential processing with cassette load/unload stations.
 These systems were used for researching novel electronic devices incorporating Si, SiGe, SiGeC and Silicon Nitride.

 Greg published over 130-refereed papers and three books, his final paper from Southampton University being a 20-page review article on Nano-optical Biomimetics (Journal of Materials Science, 2010).
 His first book publication was an introductory semiconductor physics textbook which appeared in 1994 and is still selling well (though with a different publisher).
 His second book “Making Beautiful Deep-Sky Images: Astrophotography with Affordable Equipment and Software” one of the Patrick Moore “Practical Astronomy” series was published by Springer in September 2007.
 His third, and latest publication is Star Vistas, a large-format coffee-table picture book published by Springer and contains the best deep-sky images acquired from the New Forest Observatory from early 2005 until early 2008.
-Star Vistas first appeared on the shelves in March 2009 and has Forewords written by (the late) Sir Arthur C Clarke, Sir Patrick Moore and Dr. Brian May.
+Star Vistas first appeared on the shelves in March 2009 and has Forewords written by (the late) Sir Arthur C Clarke, (the late) Sir Patrick Moore and Dr. Brian May.
+In 2016 Greg was asked by Springer to write a Second Edition of his “Making Beautiful Deep-Sky Images” book, which he completed during June of that year.
+The Second Edition is now available at all good booksellers.

-Greg is the Managing Director of Parker Technology, which is his Consultancy Company, having taken early retirement, age 56, from the University of Southampton on 30th September 2010.
+Greg fully retired in 2019 having taken early retirement, age 56, from the University of Southampton on 30th September 2010.
 Prior to creating the University spin-out company Mesophotonics Ltd. in July 2001, he also created and sold two other successful companies.
-First Light Systems (Ely,Cambridge) manufacture and market Greg’s high-speed Xenon flash systems which were the main product of Parker Technology Ltd. way back in 1985.

-Greg lives in the New Forest (U.K.) with his wife, son, dog, cat, Koi, Celestron Nexstar 11 computer-controlled telescope, and Toshiba Libretto U100 – the most portable/useful sub-notebook – ever.
+Greg lives in the New Forest (U.K.) with his wife, 2 dogs, cat, Koi carp, Celestron Nexstar 11 (Hyperstar 4 converted) computer-controlled telescope, and Ryzen mega image processing computer.
 On December 1st 2011 he was made Emeritus Professor of Photonics at the University of Southampton.
-He is currently constructing the “mini-WASP” imaging array at the New Forest Observatory, which when completed will possibly be the most powerful amateur imaging facility on the planet.
-First light for the mini-WASP array was August 2011 so keep visiting this site to keep right up to date with progress on this amazing project A four-monitor computer system based on a 2.6GHz Quadcore Intel processor, 8 Gig of RAM, and a Windows 7 64-bit OS has been assembled to drive the mini-WASP array from indoors.
+He finished constructing his retirement project – the “mini-WASP” imaging array at the New Forest Observatory – which is now one of the the most powerful amateur imaging facilities on the planet.
+The mini-WASP comprises 3 x Sky 90 refractors with Trius M26C OSC CCDs , and two Canon 200mm prime lenses, each with an ASI 2600MC-Pro CMOS camera.
+A Megrez 80 plus Lodestar camera are used for guiding, and the whole lot sits on a Paramount ME.
+First light for the mini-WASP array was August 2011 so continue visiting this site to keep right up to date with progress on this amazing project.
+A four monitor computer system (Ryzen-based with 64G of RAM) has been assembled to drive the mini-WASP array and the Hyperstar from indoors, as well as providing the computer power needed to run Photoshop for astro-image processing.